Diagnostic Balance Testing

 There are a number of diagnostic tests available, ranging from X-rays and CT scans to more in-depth tests.
 Here are some of the most common:

-These diagnostic tests are quick, painless, and can help us diagnose and evaluate a variety of hearing and balance disorders.
+These diagnostic tests are relatively quick, painless, and can help us diagnose and evaluate a variety of hearing and balance disorders.